-The Commission changes §809.101(a) in order to define transitional child care as care provided to former TANF recipients who: were denied cash assistance and were working at the time their TANF benefits were denied; or have been denied cash assistance due to expiration of time limits within the last 30 days.
+The Commission proposes changing §809.101(a) in order to define transitional child care as care provided to former TANF recipients who: were denied cash assistance within the last 30 days and were working at the time their TANF benefits were denied; or have been denied cash assistance due to expiration of time limits within the last 30 days.

-When a TANF recipient loses or is denied cash assistance, child care contractor staff uses DHS's SAVERR system to determine that the parent is eligible for transitional child care.
+Currently, when a TANF recipient loses or is denied cash assistance, child care contractor staff uses DHS's SAVERR system to determine that the parent is eligible for transitional child care.
 There are some instances, however, when a parent may be eligible for transitional child care services but is not coded as transitional in the SAVERR system.
 It is the intent of the Commission that Boards request parents to provide proof that they are eligible for transitional child care and that the SAVERR system be used only to verify eligibility for parents coded as transitional in that system.

-The Commission changes §809.101 to add subsection (b) that specifically gives Boards the authority to set higher income eligibility limits for transitional child care than their initial eligibility limits, provided the limit does not exceed 85 percent of SMI.
-The Commission makes this addition in order to clarify its intent and reinforce that provision in the CCDF State Plan.
+The Commission proposes changing §809.101 to add subsection (b) that specifically gives Boards the authority to set higher income eligibility limits for transitional child care than their initial eligibility limits, provided the limit does not exceed 85 percent of SMI.
+The Commission proposes this addition in order to clarify its intent and reinforce that provision in the CCDF State Plan.

-The Commission redesignates §809.101(b) to (c) and modifies it to add a provision from Chapter 31 of the Texas Human Resources Code which stipulates that 18 months of transitional care be provided only to those Choices volunteers who are eligible for a child caretaker exemption.
+The Commission proposes redesignating §809.101(b) to (c) and modifying it to add a provision from Chapter 31 of the Human Resources Code which stipulates that 18 months of transitional care be provided only to those Choices volunteers who are eligible for a child caretaker exemption.

-The Commission redesignates §809.101(c) to (d) and changes it in order to limit transitional child care to four weeks for clients participating in a Choices activity and who are not employed when their TANF cash assistance expires.
-As a result of this change, the Commission also repeals subsection (d) relating to clients participating in a Choices activity when their TANF cash assistance expires.
+The Commission proposes redesignating §809.101(c) to (d) and changing it in order to limit transitional child care to four weeks for clients participating in a Choices activity and who are not employed when their TANF cash assistance expires.
+As a result of this change, the Commission also proposes repealing the current subsection (d) relating to clients participating in a Choices activity when their TANF cash assistance expires.

-\$809.121 Children Living at Low Incomes; \$809.122 Children with Disabilities
+§809.121 Children Living at Low Incomes; §809.122 Children with Disabilities

-The Commission changes §\$809.121-122 by adding §809.121(a)(2) and §809.122(b)(2) to establish a minimum of 25 hours per week for a single-parent family and 50 hours per week for a two-parent family that parents must work or participate in training or education activities in order to receive at-risk child care services, or for child care services provided to children with disabilities.
+The Commission proposes changing §§809.121-122 by adding §809.121(a)(2) and §809.122(b)(2) to establish a minimum of 30 hours per week that parents must work or participate in training or education activities in order to receive at-risk child care services, or for child care services provided to children with disabilities.
 Boards, however, may set a higher number of required hours per week.
+Setting the minimum number of hours in work or training activities at 30 hours a week will increase the consistency of child care eligibility requirements across workforce services.

 The Commission recognizes that family circumstances may dictate that exceptions be made to the minimum activity requirements.
-The Commission adds §809.121(a)(5) and §809.122(b)(3) to allow Boards to reduce the minimum required activity hours per week if the parent's documented medical disability or the parent's need to care for a physically or mentally disabled family member prevents them from participating for the required weekly activity hours.
+The Commission proposes adding §809.121(a)(5) and §809.122(b)(3) to allow Boards to reduce the minimum required activity hours per week if the parent's documented medical disability or the parent's need to care for a physically or mentally disabled family member prevents them from participating for the required weekly activity hours.

-The Commission adds §809.121(b) and §809.122(c) to provide that each credit hour of postsecondary education count as three hours of education activity to be applied toward the education activity hours required in §809.121(a)(2) and §809.122(b)(2) respectively.
+The Commission proposes adding 809.121(b) and 809.122(c) to provide that each credit hour of postsecondary education will count as three hours of education activity to be applied toward the education activity hours required in 809.121(a)(2) and 809.122(b)(2) respectively.